-(Total: 20 marks) (ii) Allocation of the taxable profit or loss in (c) (i) above to the partners. · (4 marks) (i) Taxable profit or loss of the partnership for the year ended 31 December 2020.
-(8 marks)
+(ii) Allocation of the taxable profit or loss in (c) (i) above to the partners. · (4 marks) (Total: 20 marks)

 TUESDAY: 24 November 2020.

 Answer ALL questions.
 Marks allocated to each question are shown at the end of the question.
 Show ALL your workings.
 Any assumptions made must be clearly and concisely stated.